aletell/trainset/README.md

 Saved labels are stored in `static/files/annotations.json` when using the server and in your browser's localStorage.
 Click **Export CSV** to download the annotated data.
 Use the **Clip outliers** checkbox to discard points more than five standard deviations from the mean and adjust the Y axis with the "Y Max" field.

 Uploaded files are parsed entirely in the browser.
 The resulting dataset is saved under the `trainset_upload` key in `localStorage` and never sent to Netlify.
 Refreshing or clearing browser data will remove it.
-Uploads are limited to **2&nbsp;MB** to avoid exhausting browser memory or server resources.
+Uploads up to **90&nbsp;MB** are supported when running locally.
+Larger files may slow down the browser or exceed Netlify's limits.

 If you want to keep the dataset online, enable the **Store dataset on Netlify** checkbox before uploading.
 The parsed data will be POSTed to `/.netlify/functions/upload` and written to `static/files/uploaded.json`.
 Because Netlify functions run on temporary storage, connect this endpoint to your own database for persistent and secure storage.
+For a free solution that integrates well with Netlify, services like **Supabase** or **Firebase** provide databases with rate-limited free tiers.